NCAR/tiegcm/tiegcmpy/README.md

 ## Usage

-Tiepy can be run in two modes:
+tiegcmpy can be run in two modes:

 1) Mode: Single Plot